dontpanic42/bytelike-de/content/posts/static-site-hosting.md

 free when you use [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/), so this was a no-brainer.

-One caveat when using CloudFront with Certificate Manager is that when you use another Region then `us-east-1`, you won't be able to select your certificate when setting up CloudFront.
-So make sure your certificates are always created in N. Virigina (`us-east-1`), even when CloudFront and the rest of your setup lives else where (`eu-central-1` in my case).
+One caveat when using CloudFront with Certificate Manager is that when you use another Region then `us-east-1`, you won't be able to select your certificate while setting up CloudFront.
+So make sure your certificates are always created in N. Virigina (`us-east-1`), even when your CloudFront distribution and the rest of your setup lives else where (`eu-central-1` in my case).

 Keep your eyes open for the next posts, in which we will discuss the technical details of implementing our architecture as-code with Terraform, automating our setup with Github Actions and create a simple site with Hugo.